Community-AI-VC/.github/profile/README.md

 Some may not be any of the above 🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️🙋‍♀️

-Regardless, we're all united in our curiosity to see how the new AI (mostly LLM based) can contribute to the process of making VC funding transparent, data-driven and equitable.
+Regardless, we're all united in our curiosity to see how the new AI (mostly LLM based) and DAO (decentralized autonomous org) tech from the Crypto world can contribute to the process of making VC funding transparent, community-driven and equitable.

 We are driven to explore AI and DAO (decentralized autonomous org) for a new kind of Community AI Fund.